 Vietnam has several licensed arbitration institutions, the most popular by a wide margin being the Vietnam International Arbitration Centre at the Vietnam Chamber of Commerce and Industry (the "VIAC").
 VIAC is based in Hanoi and has more than 120 arbitrators on its panel.
-One of the primary benefits of using a Vietnamese arbitration institution as opposed to a foreign arbitration institution is that their awards are directly enforceable within Vietnam.
+One of the primary benefits of using a Vietnamese arbitration institution instead of a foreign one is that their awards are directly enforceable within Vietnam.